twMisc/LM-PyTorch-Training/README.md

 model = DNN([1, 50, 1]).to(device)       # can be any model inheriting from torch.nn.Module
-params = dict(model.named_parameters())  # the model parameters in a dictionary
+params = dict(model.named_parameters())  # the model parameters in a dictionary for p in params.values():                # Set requires_grad to False for lower memory usage
+    p.requires_grad = False              # we do not need to engage PyTorch's autograd when using torch.func

 x = torch.linspace(0, 1, 100).reshape(-1, 1).to(device)
 y = torch.sin(2 * torch.pi * x).to(device)